c0rner/ghst/SECURITY.md

    processes must be denied access to `~/.config/ghst/` and `~/.cache/ghst/` when they are not fully trusted.
-5. **GitHub enforces its documented token boundaries.** User access tokens remain limited by both the App installation and the authorizing user's access, and scoped user tokens can only narrow an existing user token.
+5. **GitHub enforces its documented token boundaries.** User access tokens remain limited by both the App installation and the authorizing user's access, and a scoped user token cannot widen the authority of the non-scoped user token supplied to create it.

 The operator remains accountable for every authorization made through their GitHub account.
 If the operator authorizes an unexpected device code, GitHub correctly treats that as consent; `ghst`